count-negative/Configurable-Menu/README.md

 Change log
 --------------
 See a complete [Change log](https://github.com/lestcape/Configurable-Menu/wiki/Change-Log).

+1.6-Beta
+   - Added support for some sorting methods of search results.
+   - Added support for the new general Cinnamon way of used launchers.
+   - Fixed several critical errors and warnings.
+   - Added support for Cinnamon 2.3 on general.

 1.5-Beta
    - Fixed an error that do not allow start the menu.